© Redmond Hunt 2022. All rights reserved.

 When it’s time to hunt (or any time you’re visiting your stand), tell someone which stand you’re hunting and how to get there.
 Leave a map if needed.
 Then text or call your contact when you’re safely secured in your stand and again when your boots are back on the ground.

-Ready to test your knowledge on tree stand safety?
+Ready to test your knowledge of tree stand safety?
 Take this free 15-minute course from the Treestand Manufacturers Association.
 New to Redmond Hunt?
-Click below to learn more about us and get exceptional deer mineral products!
+Click below to learn more about our exceptional mineral products to help you attract, hold, and harvest deer!

 YOU MAY ALSO LIKE